Convergence Analysis of Galerkin Approximations for the Lindblad Master Equation: Conclusion

 \item For an operator $\oA\in B(\xH)$, we say $\oA$ is positive (semidefinite) if it is self-adjoint and for all $u \in \xH$, $\bra{u}\oA \ket{u}> 0$ ($\geq 0$), also written as $\oA>0$ ($\oA \geq 0$). \item If $\xH,\xH'$ are Hilbert spaces, we denote by $B(\xH,\xH')$ the Banach space of linear applications from $\xH$ to $\xH'$ that are continuous for the operator norm.
 We denote the operator norm of $B(\xH,\xH')$ by $\|\oM\|_{\xH \to \xH'}$, and as mentioned above, $\|\oM\|_{\xH \to \xH}$ is usually denoted $\|\oM\|_\infty$. \item The Banach space of trace-class operators on $\xH$ is denoted $\xW^{0,1}$ and the trace norm of $\orho\in \xW^{0,1}$ is $\|\orho\|_1$. \item For any Banach space $\xK$ and $T>0$, the Banach space of essentially bounded functions from $[0,T]$ to $\xK$ is denoted $L^\infty(0, T;\xK)$.

 \item The Hilbert space $\ell^2(\xN,\C)$ is often referred to as a single bosonic mode.
 We denote its canonical basis, often called Fock basis, by $(\ket{n})_{n\in \xN}$.
-The annihilation operator $\oa$ and creation operator $\oa^\dag$ act as follows on this basis:
+The annihilation operator $\oa$ and creation operator $\oa^\dag$ are unbounded operators that act as follows on this basis:

 \item For a single bosonic mode, $\xH^k$ and $\xW^{k,1}$ are defined in \cref{def_Hk,def_Wk}. $\xH^f\subset \cap_{k \in \xN} \xH^k$ is the (finite) span of $(\ket{k})_{k \in \xN}$.
 It is a dense subset of all the $\xH^k$ equipped with their norm.
 Similarly, $\xW^f$ is the set of operators with support on $\xH^f$. \item For a single bosonic mode, an operator $\oA$ on $\xH$ is a polynomial in creation and annihilation operators if there exists a non-commutative polynomial $P\in \C[X,Y]$ such that it can be written\footnote{To avoid domain issues, we implicitly require that both operators are defined on the dense subset $\xH^f$.} as $P(\oa,\oa^\dag)$.
 The degree of the operator is then the smallest degree of such a polynomial $P$. \item Let $\oP\in B(\xH)$ be an orthogonal projector; we denote by $\oP^\perp$ the associated projector onto the orthogonal complement of the range of $\oP$. \end{itemize}